saucelabs/sauce-docs/docs/web-apps/automated-testing/replay/yaml.md

 Sets the visibility level of Jobs on Sauce Labs.
 If unspecified or empty, `team` visibility will be applied.
 Valid values are:

 * `public`: Accessible to everyone.
-* `public restricted`: Share your Job's results page and video, but keeps the logs only for you.
+* `public restricted`: Share your job's results page and video, but keeps the logs only for you.
 * `share`: Only accessible to people with a valid link.
 * `team`: (Default) Only accessible to people under the same root account as you.
 * `private`: Only you (the owner) will be able to view assets and test results page.